rcoh/rcoh-dot-me-v2/content/posts/things-learned-first-thousand-lines-of-rust.md

 **Watch out for stale docs!
 A lot of google searches lead you to the first edition of the Rust book.
 It isn't incorrect (to my knowledge), but there is sometimes a better way.**[^docs]

+###  Cargo Fmt
+Any language in 2018 that doesn't have 1-true-way to be formatted is missing out.

 ### Variable shadowing encouraged
 Unlike nearly every language I've ever used, Rust actually _encourages_ variable shadowing.
 I thought this was a really interesting and pragmatic design decision.
 It avoids code like: